Sustainability is the holistic approach that considers environmental, social, and economic dimensions, to deliver lasting prosperity.

 Banks recognize the role they can play in the development of a more sustainable banking industry, and to help build a better future for their customers, their people, their shareholders and the broader community.

-By incorporating sustainability principles into corporate strategy funding decisions and product/service definition processes, banks can be influential in supporting and promoting environmentally and/or socially responsible projects and enterprises.
+By incorporating sustainability principles in corporate strategy, funding decisions and product/service definition processes, Banks can be influential in supporting and promoting environmentally and/or socially responsible projects and enterprises.
 Innovative products and services that target certain populations or that encourage purchase of green products go a long way to promoting sustainable practices.